 2. Explorer Pass – Choose as you go.
 Includes admission of up to 5 attractions.

 3. Build Your Own Pass – Select the attractions you want to visit prior to visiting.

 The Go Miami Card is a digital pass that you can easily access from your smartphone, which essentially includes built-in ‘Jungle Island coupons’ that give you admission to visit this attraction.

 Tips for Visiting Jungle Island

-When you arrive at Jungle Island you will receive a map and a list of showtimes that you will be able to enjoy while you visit the park.
-This will help you make sure that you go to every attraction and don’t miss out on any amazing experiences.
+When you arrive at Jungle Island you will receive a map and a list of showtimes for all of the performances that you’ll be able to enjoy while you visit the park.
+Make sure you hold on to this: the map will help you make sure that you go to every attraction and don’t miss out on any amazing experiences.